marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

 .. option:: -save-temps=obj

-  Equivalent to :option:`-save-temps -dumpdir `outdir/, where outdir/ is the directory of the output file specified after the :option:`-o` option, including any directory separators.
+  Equivalent to :option:`-save-temps`:samp:` -dumpdir `outdir/, where outdir/ is the directory of the output file specified after the :option:`-o` option, including any directory separators.
 If the :option:`-o` option is not used, the :option:`-save-temps`:samp:`=obj` switch